mslinn/go-ethereum-walkthrough/packages.md

 ## Packages {#packages}

 The [`go-ethereum`](https://github.com/ethereum/go-ethereum) project defines 244 packages.
 Only the top-level packages are discussed here.
 The [`godoc`](https://godoc.org/github.com/ethereum/go-ethereum#pkg-subdirectories) for the project contains some of the following documentation for the top-level packages.
-The rest of the information was taken from disparate sources, including reading the source code:
+The rest of the information was taken from disparate sources, including reading the source code.

+### Notes

-_Note:_ The [`build/`](https://github.com/ethereum/go-ethereum/tree/master/build) directory does not contain a Go source package; instead, it contains scripts and configurations for building the package in various environments.
+1. The [`build/`](https://github.com/ethereum/go-ethereum/tree/master/build) directory does not contain a Go source package; instead, it contains scripts and configurations for building the package in various environments.

-_Note:_ Only the directories that map 1:1 with packages are shown in this table.
+2. Only the directories that map 1:1 with packages are shown in this table.
 The exceptionis the `ethereum` package, which is defined in the root of the project in only one file: [interfaces.go](https://github.com/ethereum/go-ethereum/blob/master/interfaces.go).
 There is a note in that file to migrate the contents to the `event` package.

-_Note:_ Go's  [special treatment](https://blog.gopheracademy.com/advent-2015/vendor-folder/) of the [`vendor`](https://github.com/ethereum/go-ethereum/tree/master/vendor) directory defines dependencies which contains a minimal framework for creating and organizing command line Go applications, and a rich testing extension for Go&rsquo;s testing package.
+3. Go's  [special treatment](https://blog.gopheracademy.com/advent-2015/vendor-folder/) of the [`vendor`](https://github.com/ethereum/go-ethereum/tree/master/vendor) directory defines dependencies which contains a minimal framework for creating and organizing command line Go applications, and a rich testing extension for Go&rsquo;s testing package.

+### Top-Level Packages

 | Directory | Description |
 | --- | --- |